Pre-conference ECREA Section: Children, Youth and Media

 Submit your abstract as an e-mail attachment with no references to the author(s).
 Author(s) details (name, affiliation and contact details) must be included in the e-mail message.

-Abstracts will be subject to blind peer-review and authors of accepted abstract must communicate their attendance by September 2, 2020.
+Abstracts will be subject to blind peer-review and authors of accepted abstracts must communicate their attendance by the new date to be announced.

 Please note: No more than 15 abstracts will be selected for each session.
 Participants should submit their proposal either for theme 1 or theme 2.
 Small groups of participants sharing similar issues will allow in-depth discussions, which will be followed by the presentation and debate in plenary.